 Top things to do in Gordes:

-- Tour the key landmarks: 11th century Gordes Castle, 18th century St Firmin Church
+- Top attractions: 11th century Gordes Castle, 18th century St Firmin Church

-- Day trip to neighbouring must-see village: Senanque Abbey (4km) founded in 1148 lies just outside the village in the Gordes valley.
+- Nearby must-see village: Senanque Abbey (4km) founded in 1148 lies just outside the village in the Gordes valley.
 You don’t want to miss this famous Abbey lined with lavender fields.
 Monks still live there and produce honey, lavender and liquor

 Top things to do in Lourmarin:

-- Visit the main sites: 15th century castle, 15th century Romanesque St Andre church
+- Top attractions: 15th century castle, 15th century Romanesque St Andre church

 Top things to do in Menerbes:

-- Visit the main landmarks: 14th century Saint-Luc church, 18th century chapel Ste Blaise, 18th century wrought-iron belfry
+- Top attractions: 14th-century Saint-Luc church, 18th-century chapel Ste Blaise, 18th century wrought-iron belfry, Corkscrew museum

 Top things to do in Roussillon:

-- Visit the main sites: Ochre cliffs, 19th century clock and bell tower
+- Top attractions: Ochre cliffs, 19th-century clock and bell tower

 Top things to do in Seguret:

-- Visit the main sites: 10th century Ste Thecle chapel, 12th century Saint-Denis church, 12th century gate, 14th century belfry, Huguenots’ Gate
+- Top attractions: 10th century Ste Thecle chapel, 12th century Saint-Denis church, 12th-century gate, 14th-century belfry, Huguenots’ Gate

 Top things to do in Venasque: